 Hello.
 Thanks for checking out my movie guide Quirky Cinema, a website for fans of movies with personality.
 A movie without personality, I should say, is not necessarily a mainstream movie, an action movie, a TV movie, a family movie, a period piece, a glamorous love story, but such movies included here are rare.
-I’ve always preferred movies driven by highly particular performances from actors with distinctive faces, underdog and outsider characters, unusual plots, tweaked realism, and eccentric auteurs.
-In an era when even mainstream films appropriate independent film styles yet telegenic is more and more the onscreen norm, Cinema With Personality honors movies you may not know about that feature and express idiosyncrasy.
+I’ve always preferred movies driven by underdog or outsider characters, highly particular performances from actors with distinctive faces, unusual plots, tweaked realism, and eccentric auteurs.
+In an era when even mainstream films appropriate independent film styles, yet telegenic is more and more the onscreen norm, Cinema With Personality honors movies you may not know about that feature and express idiosyncrasy.

 Just because you love quirky movies doesn’t mean you’ll like every movie included in these pages.
 Still, those who prefer quirky movies are often more eclectic, over all, in the films they seek out.
 Your film preferences are surely more eclectic than many of my parents’ and grandparents’ generations.
 If you ask my dad what kind of movies he likes, he could answer with a single name: John Wayne.
 My grandparents weren’t really aware of movies at all.
 My dad’s mom saw only one movie in a theater—ever: Disney’s The Love Bug in 1963.
 My mom proved an exception, thankfully, and together we watched many horror movies and tearjerkers.
-Though she didn’t like excessive gore, especially the cannibal zombie kind, and queer-themed stuff made her uncomfortable, she met my various rental demands for a number of years.
+Though she didn’t like excessive gore, especially the cannibal zombie kind, and queer-themed stuff made her uncomfortable, she met my various rental demands throughout my teens and early twenties.
 A good sport, I dare say.
 So now when we’re going to watch movies together, I honor her only request: “No Dead.
 No Divine.”

 A significant reason movie buffs like myself, of my generation, tend to be eclectic and to admire the quirky or idiosyncratic over the conventional is partly because it was a cable TV and video store norm from the mid-1970s into the mid-1980s—especially compared to today’s more demographic-specific notion of variety.
 A typical Saturday afternoon on just one of the few cable TV channels on the air during my childhood might offer Shirley Temple followed by Godzilla or, maybe, some old western followed by the likes of Bud Abbott and Lou Costello Meet Frankenstein (1948).
 The shuffled nature of the movies and old TV shows filling all that early cable airtime influenced me greatly.
 HBO in its early days also expanded my sense of movies and the world beyond my small town in southernmost Illinois.
 Even when my family couldn’t afford HBO, cable subscribers were rewarded with occasional “free weekends” and I watched it all, what I liked and what I didn’t like.
 Most serious dramas, subversive comedies, and gory horror movies, however, remained inaccessible.
 My factory-working mother moaned for years, “Well I guess I never will get to see Norma Mae!”
 Not until VCRs/VHSs became increasingly rentable did we get to see some of the many movies that bypassed our small town theater.